 Which Card Issuers Will Reopen a Closed Credit Card?

 It happens that a credit card gets closed due to miscommunication with a customer service representative.
 Other times a person might decide to close out an account, only to change their mind later.
+And sometimes banks will close a card for inactivity.
 Can the account be reinstated after it was closed?

 You can always go through the process of applying again for the card, but that will result in a hard pull and a new review.

 Some credit card issuers will allow you to reopen the old credit card account upon request soon after it was closed.
 This is especially true if the card was closed by mistake, and certainly if it was the bank’s error.

 A reinstated credit account should keep the original account opening date which will help the Average Age of Accounts for credit score purposes.

 Note that banks will rarely reopen cards that were closed due to delinquency or suspicions of fraud.
 This article focuses on cards that were closed in good standing.

 Alliant will only reopen a closed card if it’s been more than six months.